Semantic.UiCalendar

 Summary

-Action executed when the user presses the enter
+Action executed when the user presses the enter key when the input is focused.

 Event Payload: